 There are also alternative treatment options available for children with attention deficit disorder.
 Making simple changes in diet, sleep, exercise and routine can also help.
 Even trying more involved approaches like incorporating relaxation therapies such as guided imagery, meditation techniques, or yoga can be beneficial.

-There are also other ways to maintain harmony, health and systemic balance in the brain and nervous system, without side effects or sedation.
+There are also natural remedies that support the bodies ability to maintain harmony, health and systemic balance in the brain and nervous system, without side effects or sedation.